Mishalzeera/electrophile-dev/README.md

 ![redirect page](assets/imgs/wframe-imgs/redirect_end.png)

 **A secondary offering** of this site is to share a passion for the power of the written word and the image.
-The right client will be tantalised, titillated and sorely tempted to know what we would do with his or her business.
+The right client will be tantalisedand sorely tempted to know what we would do with his or her business.
 They would have a feeling of, after the long and personal journey with their self-image with their work, finally finding a partner they could grow with towards a specific goal.
 They would have to restrain themselves from coming over to our office and wanting to sit in and take part in every minute of the process.
 They would instinctively feel their feedback is welcome and that our boundaries are presented comfortably and reasonably.

 Again, this is best illustrated by referring to the textual content.
 While visual elements are very important in giving people a sense of creative promise, I think the emphasis on quality copy plays an important role for the right person.